-The PERG is monitoring the impact of recent corporate governance reforms that will affect reporting by large private companies.
-As of this year, large private companies will need to report on how their directors have complied with their duty under s172 of the Companies Act 2006 to promote the success of the company for its members, whilst having regard to stakeholder interests, including employees, suppliers and customers.
-There is expected to be some overlap with the Guidelines requirements on portfolio company disclosures when it comes to this reporting.
+The PERG is monitoring the impact of recent corporate governance reforms that affect reporting by large private companies.
+Large private companies are now required to report on how their directors have complied with their duty under s172 of the Companies Act 2006 to promote the success of the company for its members, whilst having regard to stakeholder interests, including employees, suppliers and customers.

 Additionally, companies may be required to report on their corporate governance arrangements including any corporate governance code the company is signed up to.
 A set of corporate governance principles for large private companies has been prepared by a coalition group, chaired by James Wates CBE and includes the BVCA, FRC, TUC, IoD and CBI.
 The Wates Principles, as they are known, may be utilised by large private companies to aid in their reporting of corporate governance arrangements.
 The thresholds as to which companies these requirements apply to differ, however those in scope are legally required to comply.